 Our Lady of Westminster, Medieval statue in Westminster Abbey, England

-Our Lady of Westminster is an alabaster sculpture positioned above the main entrance of Westminster Abbey, showing the Virgin Mary seated on a throne with the Christ Child in her lap.
-Mary holds a scepter in her right hand while the Child carries a globe and offers a blessing.
+Our Lady of Westminster is an alabaster statue placed above the west entrance of Westminster Abbey in London, showing the Virgin Mary seated on a throne with the Christ Child on her lap.
+Mary holds a scepter in her right hand, while the Child carries a globe and raises his hand in blessing.

 The community of curious travelers